alecmuffett/uk-roads-ksi-2004-thru-2021/README.md

 ## For Discussion

-If it's possible to save considerably more than 2000 children from being killed or seriously injured each year, why not re-impose national lockdowns to achieve that goal?
+After a considerable period of "plateau" in improvements for child protection on the roads, if it's possible to save considerably more than 2000 children (and nearly 7000 people overall) from being killed or seriously injured each year, why *not* re-impose national lockdowns to achieve that goal?